Army Chief Grants Commanders Authority for Ceasefire Breach Response.

 General Upendra Dwivedi

-Following the ceasefire breaches along the western border on the night of May 10, General Upendra Dwivedi, the Chief of Army Staff, held a comprehensive review of the security situation with senior Army commanders on Sunday.
+Following the ceasefire breaches along the western border on the night of May 10, General Upendra Dwivedi, the Army Chief, held a comprehensive review of the security situation with senior Army commanders on Sunday.

 An official announcement via social media indicated that General Upendra Dwivedi has authorized Army commanders to undertake decisive military operations in the ‘kinetic domain’ in the event of any violations of the ceasefire agreement established during the DGMO discussions on May 10.